Harshal-Khairnar01/uber-clone-server/README.md

 ## Notes

-- The `token` can be used for authenticated requests.
+- After logout, the token is blacklisted and cannot be used for future requests
-- Passwords are securely compared and never returned in responses.
+- The authentication cookie is cleared from